mcdougallab/matlabneuroninterface/README.md

 These variables, functions and objects are created dynamically.
-This works by making the Neuron class a subclass of `dynamicprops`, allowing us to pass the name of whichever variable, functions or object the user is calling to `clib.neuron.hoc_lookup` as a string. `clib.neuron.hoc_lookup` returns a `clib.neuron.Symbol` pointing to the correct variable, function or object.
+This works by making the Neuron class a subclass of `dynamicprops`, allowing us to pass the name of whichever variable, function or object the user is calling to `clib.neuron.hoc_lookup` as a string. `clib.neuron.hoc_lookup` returns a `clib.neuron.Symbol` pointing to the correct variable, function or object.
 Depending on the Neuron type, this `clib.neuron.Symbol` can be passed to: